 MEREDITH: Where you find yourself scared and paralyzed, either of something you are writing, of revealing yourself through the work, or for any other reason, how do you start moving again?
 And by moving I mean forward, not backwards, as in retreating?

 SUSAN: Early on I had trouble writing and publishing on my own and put certain systems into place to help me have more confidence and be more productive.
 This included weekly therapy with a great shrink who was one of my “core pillars.”
-I’ve written about this in my memoirs Lighting UWNS_NEWCoverp and Only As Good as Your Word.
+I’ve written about this in my memoirs Lighting Up and Only As Good as Your Word.
 At this point I have a great spouse who is also a writer, two very supportive critical weekly writing workshops filled with colleagues I love and admire, and classes I teach two nights a week.
 That pretty much saves my life and my work.

 <2>